FlyingKatsu/gatsby-video-streamer/docs/overview.md

 2. Clone the repo into that directory `git clone https://github.com/FlyingKatsu/gatsby-video-streamer.git my-video-stream`
 3. Change into the repo directory `cd my-video-stream/gatsby-video-streamer`
 4. Install all the necessary NodeJS packages `npm install`
-5. Test the installation with `node run test` which will start up a server at `localhost:9000` for you to view the generated sample website
+5. (Coming Soon!)
+Test the installation with `node run test` which will start up a server at `localhost:9000` for you to view the generated sample website
 6. If the site loads in your browser without error, end the test process (CTRL+C, CMD+C, etc) and continue to [Creating Content](#creating-content)

 ## Creating Content